mhkok/home-energy-predictor/README.md

 ## Architecture
 The architecture of the Home Energy Predictor consists of a myriad of technologies.
 Streaming data is being collected from your Raspberry Pi through a P1 cable into the cloud (S3 blob storage).
-On a daily basis an Airflow data pipeline is run to push the data into AWS Redshift.
+On a daily basis an Airflow data pipeline is run to push the data into AWS Redshift (future release).

 ![Architecture Home Energy Predictor](./architecture.png)

+## Choice of technology
+For data storage I have chosen to use S3 since this is extremely scalable, cheap and quite easy to integrate with a myriad of cloud native technologies out there.

+As for database technology I have chose to use AWS Redshift since this is heavily based on SQL technology, which is again highly scalable and is commonly used by many.
+This allows for easy transfer of knowledge and is easy understandable by other colleagues in the data engineering world.

+As for languages  I have used a combination of SQL, Python and Pandas to be able to extract, transfer and load the data into the Redshift DWH.
+These are all languages and tools heavily used by the community and are easy understandable.
+Hence, my decision to use these tools.

+## Different scenarios
+- Data increased by 100x: Due to the scalable of the tools used above this should not be an issue for the Energy Predictor tool.
+- Pipelines each day at 7am: By implementing a DAG using Airflow its quite easy to run the ETL processes daily on 7am.
+- Database accessed by 100+ users: The DWH Redshift database can handle up to 500 concurrent connections.
+Also, most likely when there are more users connected to the Redshift database the hardware specs of the Redshift database will need to be increased to handle the load.
 ## Data types & files

 Currently two different data types are used in this projecct to process data: JSON & CSV.
 Find under the `/data` dir examples of these files.
 - Electricity Costs data (CSV): This data is coming from the Dutch statistics bureau.
 This data is used to calculate how much the usage of electricity will cost based on kWh per month
 - Power usage costs (JSON): This data is coming directly from your (compatible) smart meter in your home using a P1 cable connected to a Raspberry Pi.
 This JSON is an example of how this looks like.
 Typically the following the data is tracked in the JSON: